 We’ll explore the books of the New Testament, considering the way in which this second major division of scripture is organized.

 Brief History of Canonization

 Before we look closer at the books of the New Testament, let’s briefly consider how the list of 27 New Testament books as we know it came to be.
 The decision over which books of the Bible ought to be included in the New Testament was one of some debate.
 When a book or text is recognized as authoritative, it is said to be “canonized”, that is, officially considered to be part of the Bible.
 Today, the Bible is considered by Christians to be a closed canon, meaning that it cannot be opened to include new texts down the line.

-In the days of the Early Church, many of the letters and Old Testament books now considered a part of scripture were still being written.
+In the days of the Early Church, many of the letters and books now considered a part of scripture were still being written.
 Other letters and books of the Bible were also being written at the same time.
 Texts like the Didache or the letters of 1 and 2 Clement were considered valuable sources of teaching with regards to the Christian faith.
 At certain points in time, many of the Early Church fathers would have considered them to be canon.
 Today though, all of these additional texts are considered to be Biblical Apocrypha and are not included among the books of the New Testament.

-In contrast, some books that we do include in the New Testament canon today were once considered by some Christian traditions not to be canonical.
+In contrast, some books of the BIble that we do include in the New Testament canon today were once considered by some Christian traditions not to be canonical.
 New Testament Books like 2 John and 3 John and 2 Peter are among these.

 The canon of the Catholic Bible was finalized at the Council of Trent in 1546.
 For many Protestants, the Westminster Confession of Genuine Faith of 1647 serves as a touchstone for the accepted list of official Biblical books.

 New Testament Organization